in

 Wild garlic

-• Plant grows from a cluster of bulbs covered with papery sheath.
+• The plant grows from a cluster of bulbs covered with papery sheaths.

-• Stems are stiff and erect; leaves grow from lower half of stems.
+• Stems are stiff and erect; leaves grow from the lower half of stems.

 • Basal sheath encircles stems.